MARTIMM/Genpath/README.md

-##Todo
+# Generate strings using printf like construct

+# Todo

+# Done
-* Wait for a bugfix of perl6 to generate proper ranges involving characters
+* Wait for a bugfix of perl6 to generate proper ranges involving characters.
+Must do this using .succ() to get the next in range.

-##Changelog
+# Changelog

 * 0.2.3
   * Changes forced by perl6 changes